Samuel R. Lowery: Teaching and law

 After the war, he moved his family to Rutherford County, Tennessee where he continued to teach and preach.
 Lowery and his father founded a black university, the Tennessee Manual Labor University in 1867 in Ebenezer, Tennessee near Murfreesboro based on the model of Franklin College.
 He also began studying law.

 The school began to struggle in 1872, with reasons given including financial improprieties and the Ku Klux Klan.
 The accusations of financial improprieties were based on an 1872 fundraising tour of the north by Lowery and another teacher, Daneil Wadkins.
 The pair, who were black and Republican, were not supported by white, largely Democratic, Disciples who frequently criticized the school and reportedly felt that success in the black school would undermine white superiority.
 Lowery and Wadkins were accused of mismanaging the funds and expelled from the church.
 Without support, further fundraising efforts failed and the school closed in 1874.

 Lowery moved back to Nashville, where he was admitted to the bar and began practicing law.
 In 1875, he moved to Huntsville, Alabama.
 Lowery was sponsored to the Supreme Court Bar by Belva Ann Lockwood, the first woman admitted to the bar, February 2, 1880.
-In this, Lowery was the fifth African American and first African-American Southerner to be admitted to the Supreme Court Bar and the first to actually practice before the Supreme Court.
+Lowery has been wrongly claimed as the fifth Black attorney admitted to the Supreme Court Bar and first to argue a case before that court, despite never arguing any cases before the Supreme Court.
+The first Black attorney to argue before the Supreme Court was instead Everett J. Waring in Jones v.
+United States (1890).